gracebw7/365-partygirl-textbooks/docs/api_specification.md

 ### Responses:
 - `200 OK`: JSON object with textbook info per course.
 - `400 Bad Request`: Malformed request or invalid courses.
-- `404 Not Found`: If there are non classes/textbooks in the database to return
+- `404 Not Found`: If there are no classes/textbooks in the database to return

 ---